-I declare that I have been duly engaged for the purpose of certification/verification of this form.
+I declare that I have been duly engaged for certification/verification of this form.
 It is hereby certified that:

-- I have satisfied myself about the identity of the applicant and his address based in the perusal of the original of the attached document,
+- I have satisfied myself about the identity of the applicant and his address based on the perusal of the original of the attached document,

 Note: In the case where the applicant is residing outside India the particular have to be verified from the documents duly attested by the attesting authority as prescribed

 - All required attachments have been completely attached to this application.

 - I have gone through the provision of The Companies Act, 2013 and rules thereunder for the subject matter of this form and matters incidental thereto and I have verified the above particulars (Including attachment (s)) from the original records maintained by the Company/applicant which is subject matter to this form and found them to be true, correct and complete and no information material to this form has been suppressed.

 - I further certify that: